Do Cockroaches Jump?

 Developmental Stages

 When examining the developmental stages of cockroaches, we find that nymphs (young cockroaches) are generally more agile than adults.
 However, even at this stage, jumping is not a significant part of their movement repertoire.
 As cockroaches mature, their exoskeletons become heavier and thicker, making it even less likely for them to engage in jumping.
+The table below outlines the differences in agility and physical capabilities between nymphs and adults, with a focus on how these changes affect their movement:

 Jumping Versus Other Modes of Movement in Cockroaches